NixOS/org/doc/nixpkgs-committers.md

 # Nixpkgs committers

 There are [200 Nixpkgs committers](https://github.com/NixOS/nixpkgs-committers/tree/main/members) with access to merge any PR.
-To become a Nixpkgs committer, you can apply [in this issue](https://github.com/NixOS/nixpkgs/issues/321665).
+You can nominate yourself or another contributor to become a Nixpkgs committer.
+This should be done by following [these instructions](https://github.com/NixOS/nixpkgs-committers?tab=readme-ov-file#nominations).

 The [Nixpkgs committer delegation team](#team) is given the responsibility and authority of changing the list of [Nixpkgs committers](https://github.com/orgs/NixOS/teams/nixpkgs-committers).